Feasibility and Regularity Analysis of Safe Stabilizing Controllers under Uncertainty: Simulations

 \emph{Performance dependency on error estimates:} Here we illustrate how smaller estimation errors lead to improved performance.
-We use different datasets with different number of data points $N$ to generate $\hat{f}$, $\hat{g}$, $e_{f}$ and $e_{g}$.
+We use different datasets with different number of data points $N$ to generate $\hat{f}$, $\hat{g}$, $e_{f}$, and $e_{g}$.
 We solve the resulting CLF-CBF-SOCP every $0.01$s with initial condition at $(2.0, 6.0)$ and plot the trajectories until it becomes unfeasible.
-We compare the results for different $N$ in Figure~\ref{fig:sim}(left).
+We compare the results for different $N$ in Figure~\ref{fig:sim-offline}.
 Larger datasets with data from a neighborhood of the origin allow trajectories to converge closer to the origin before the problem becomes unfeasible.
-In the plot, we also observe that the conditions~\eqref{eq:small-errors-compat} serve as a good indicator of when the SOCP actually becomes unfeasible, hence illustrating how Proposition~\ref{prop:small-errors} can be used to infer when the available estimates are insufficient to guarantee that the controller is well defined.
+This illustrates one of the critical points of the paper: optimization-based control formulations that take uncertainty into account in order to ensure safety or stability might be unfeasible depending on the specific system and the magnitude of the errors in the employed approximations.
+Our results here provide quantifiable conditions to determine whether the accuracy of the approximations is sufficient or, instead, they need to be refined in order to guarantee feasibility.
+In the plot, we observe that the sufficient conditions in Propositions~\ref{prop:small-errors} and~\ref{prop:nec-suff-cond-compat} serve as a good indicator of when the SOCP actually becomes unfeasible, hence illustrating how they can be used to infer when the available estimates are insufficient to guarantee that the controller is well defined.

 \emph{Online safe stabilization:} We illustrate also the case where data is collected online.
-We start from an initial set of 25 measurements of $f$ and $g$ near the initial condition obtained by querying the oracle.
-Given an initial condition, we find the CLF-CBF-SOCP controller every $0.01$s.
-If during the execution~\eqref{eq:st-sf-socp} becomes infeasible at some point $\bar{x}$, we query the oracle to obtain measurements of $f$ and $g$ at $\bar{x}$ (making it feasible) and a small neighborhood around it (for improved performance).
-Figure~\ref{fig:sim}(right) illustrates executions of this procedure for three different initial conditions.
-As trajectories approach the origin, more measurements need to be taken because the conditions for feasibility of the CLF-CBF-SOCP, cf.~\eqref{eq:small-errors-compat} in Proposition~\ref{prop:small-errors}, become harder to satisfy.
+We start from an initial set of 150 measurements of $f$, $g$ and $h$ near the initial condition obtained by querying the oracle.
+Given an initial condition, at every $0.01$s we check whether the conditions in~\eqref{eq:small-errors-compat} hold.
+If this is the case, we find the CLF-CBF-SOCP controller and execute it.
+If during the execution the conditions in~\eqref{eq:small-errors-compat} stop being satisfied at some point $\bar{x}$, we query the oracle to obtain measurements of $f$ and $g$ at $\bar{x}$ (making it feasible) and a small neighborhood around it (for improved performance).
+Figure~\ref{fig:sim-online} illustrates executions of this procedure for three different initial conditions.
+As trajectories approach the origin, more measurements need to be taken because the conditions in~\eqref{eq:small-errors-compat} become harder to satisfy.